zieren/eltern-emailer/text.md

 Optionally, it also checks a dedicated IMAP inbox for emails from you and forwards them to the intended teacher.
 This allows you to communicate with any teacher entirely via email.

 The application does not interact with any third parties except your email provider.
 It runs on your own desktop or server.
-A simple tool is included to monitor the server's status and alert in case of basic issues.
+A simple tool is included to monitor the server's status and alert in case of issues.

 ### Requirements